Corporate Governance

 The Basic Management Policy of the Company is that we shall continuously strive to enhance both our economic value and our value to society while making ongoing, active contributions to the development of a sustainable society, with Our Philosophy serving as the basis for our every decision and as the impetus for our every action.
 In keeping with this policy, the Company considers the enhancement of overall corporate governance to be a key management objective.

-With regard to the remuneration of officers (Directors and Executive Officers), the Company’s basic policy is to adopt a remuneration system that is linked to the interests of shareholders, so that it effectively functions as an incentive package rewarding members for their efforts to sustainably enhance corporate value.
-The Company also ensures that the remuneration of individual recipients is set at an appropriate level in light of their respective responsibilities.
+The basic policy for the remuneration of our Directors and Executive Officers is to adopt a remuneration system that is linked to shareholder interests, ensuring it functions effectively as an incentive to sustainably enhance corporate value.
+When determining the remuneration for individual officers, we ensure it is set at an appropriate level based on their respective responsibilities.

-Specifically, remuneration for Directors (excluding Outside Directors) and Executive Officers consists of a basic salary constituting a fixed portion and bonuses constituting a performance-based portion.
-Except for Outside Directors, Directors are also granted stock-based remuneration as medium- to long-term incentives.
-For Outside Directors who assume management supervisory functions, the Company furnishes only a basic salary with a view to ensuring their professional independence.
+Specifically, the remuneration for Directors (excluding Outside Directors) and Executive Officers consists of a basic salary as fixed remuneration and bonuses as performance-based remuneration.
+Additionally, Directors (excluding Outside Directors) are granted stock-based remuneration as a medium- to long-term incentive.
+For Outside Directors, who have supervisory functions, only a basic salary is provided to ensure their professional independence.

 Notes.

-1. In accordance with a resolution at the 123rd Ordinary General Meeting of Shareholders held on March 26, 2015, the maximum total amount of remuneration for Directors and Audit & Supervisory Board Members was set at ¥800 million per year (of which ¥70 million per year is for Outside Directors) and ¥100 million per year, respectively.
-In addition, at the time of the above resolution, the Board of Directors consisted of 11 Directors (including two Outside Directors), while the Audit & Supervisory Board consisted of five Members (including three Outside Audit & Supervisory Board Members).
+1. In accordance with a resolution at the 133rd Ordinary General Meeting of Shareholders held on March 27, 2025, the maximum total amount of remuneration for Directors and Audit & Supervisory Board Members was set at ¥800 million per year (of which ¥100 million per year is for Outside Directors) and ¥150 million per year, respectively.
+In addition, at the time of the above resolution, the Board of Directors consisted of ten Directors (including five Outside Directors), while the Audit & Supervisory Board consisted of five Members (including three Outside Audit & Supervisory Board Members).
 Subsequently, the limit on the total amount of stock-based remuneration to be granted to Directors (excluding Outside Directors) separately from the above-mentioned remuneration, has been set based on a resolution by the 130th Ordinary General Meeting of Shareholders held on March 24, 2022, to furnish incentives to the recipients in the form of the Company’s shares with transfer restrictions.
 Based on this resolution, the limits on such remuneration have been set at ¥40 million and 20,000 shares, respectively, in terms of the value and number of shares that can be granted annually.
 At the time of said resolution, the Board of Directors consisted of seven Directors (excluding Outside Directors).

-2. The number of persons paid above includes four Director and one Audit & Supervisory Board Member who resigned as of March 28, 2023.
+2. The number of persons paid above includes one Director and one Audit & Supervisory Board Member who resigned as of March 28, 2024.

 To realize “Our Philosophy,” the Group’s corporate philosophy structure, resolve materiality issues over the medium to long term through promotion of ESG management, and execute the Mid-Term Plan, the Company has established, as a skills matrix, the expertise that Directors and Audit & Supervisory Board Members should possess in order for the Board of Directors to properly carry out its decision-making and management supervisory functions.